stevearc/oil.nvim/README.md

   -- Constrain the cursor to the editable parts of the oil buffer -- Set to `false` to disable, or "name" to keep it on the file names constrain_cursor = "editable",
+  -- Set to true to watch the filesystem for changes and reload oil experimental_watch_for_changes = false,
   -- Keymaps in oil buffer.
 Can be any value that `vim.keymap.set` accepts OR a table of keymap -- options with a `callback` (e.g. { callback = function() ... end, desc = "", mode = "n" })
   -- Additionally, if it is a string that matches "actions.<name>",